-The research laboratory is located within the campus of the Rabin Medical Center, thereby enabling us to benefit from a fruitful multidisciplinary collaboration with the oncology and, surgery and pathology institutes and facilitating access to patient tissues and blood specimens.
+The research laboratory is located within the campus of the Rabin Medical Center, thereby enabling us to benefit from a fruitful multidisciplinary collaboration with the oncology, surgery and pathology departments and facilitating access to patient tissues and blood specimens.
 This advantage allows us to perform in-vitro, in-vivo and ex-vivo experiments that more closely mimic clinical conditions of breast cancer.

 Research Projects in the lab.